angwa/superban/README.md

 ## Installation and usage

-This package requires PHP 8.1 and Laravel 8.* or higher.
+This package requires PHP  and Laravel installed.

 You can install the package via composer: